heyx3/GPUNoiseForUnity/Assets/GPUGraph/README.md

 An open-source Unity plugin for generating coherent noise on the GPU, for both editor and runtime uses.
 The source is available [here](http://www.github.com/heyx3/GPUNoiseForUnity), on Github.

-The .unitypackage file for this plugin is stored in the root of this repo: *GPUGraph.unitypackage*.
+Editor tools for this plugin are available in the "Assets/GPU Graph" section on the Unity editor's toolbar.
+The *.unitypackage* file for this plugin is stored in the root of the Github repo: *GPUGraph.unitypackage*.

 # Overview